emilsw/ew/optimize/angelusdirect.md

 **ROI focused**

-The goal is to make your money back by a minimum of 3x your investment (I did way more for my previous clients).
+The goal is to make your money back by a minimum of 3x your investment (my clients are getting way more than that).
 For every test, I closely follow and report how much more money am I helping you make.
 . . . .

 If any of this sounds appealing to you, just reply to my email and we can figure out a time to chat a little more!
 And if you have any questions, please let me know.